IsacKun220/com1001/FAQ.md

 material from the Autumn Semester (in particular, see Unit 7: Ruby Gems).
 You can also try Google of course for more information.

-### When I run my web application or an example, Codio display a "401 Authorization Required" message instead of the proper web page
+### When I run my web application or an example, Codio display a "401 Authorization Required" message instead of the proper web page.

 This is because Codio doesn't think you're logged into Codio on the web browser you're trying to use.
 Open a tab and check you are indeed logged in.
 If this